 This annual report consists of financial statements prepared in accordance with Governmental Accounting Standards Board (GASB) Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities.
 In 2015, the Station adopted GASB Statement No. 68, Accounting and Financial Reporting for Pensions, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
-The Station reported a liability of \$211,296 and \$96,675 for its allocated share of the University's net pension liability at June 30, 2016 and 2015, respectively.
-The Station had deferred outflows consisting of \$16,840 and \$9,835 in university pension contributions subsequent to the measurement date of the accrued actuarial pension obligation at June 30, 2016 and 2015, respectively.
-In addition, at June 30, 2016 and 2015, the Station had deferred inflows consisting of \$1,378 and \$9,294, respectively, in the net difference between projected and actual earnings on pension plan investments in respect to the fair value of pension obligations.
-The Station had no deferred inflows or outflows as of June 30, 2014.
+The Station reported a liability of \$113,322, \$211,296, and \$96,675 for its allocated share of the University's net pension liability at June 30, 2017, 2016, and 2015, respectively.
+The Station had deferred outflows consisting of \$7,778, \$16,840, and \$9,835 in university pension contributions subsequent to the measurement date of the accrued actuarial pension obligation at June 30, 2017, 2016, and 2015, respectively.
+In addition, at June 30, 2017, 2016, and 2015, the Station had deferred inflows consisting of \$2,678, \$1,378, and \$9,294, respectively, in the net difference between projected and actual earnings on pension plan investments in respect to the fair value of pension obligations.

-The financial statements prescribed by GASB Statements (the statement of net position, statement of revenue, expenses, and changes in net position, and statement of cash flows) present financial information in a form similar to that used by corporations.
+The financial statements prescribed by GASB statements (the statement of net position, statement of revenue, expenses, and changes in net position, and statement of cash flows) present financial information in a form similar to that used by corporations.
 They are prepared under the accrual basis of accounting, whereby revenue and assets are recognized when the service is provided and expenses and liabilities are recognized when others provide the service, regardless of when cash is exchanged.